AbbieTurner95/BakingRecipes_AndroidApp/README.md

 *In this project you will:*

-* Use MediaPlayer/Exoplayer to display videos.
+- [x] Use MediaPlayer/Exoplayer to display videos.
-* Handle error cases in Android.
+- [x] Handle error cases in Android.
-* Add a widget to your app experience.
+- [x] Add a widget to your app experience.
-* Leverage a third-party library in your app.
+- [x] Leverage a third-party library in your app.
-* Use Fragments to create a responsive design that works on phones and tablets.
+- [x] Use Fragments to create a responsive design that works on phones and tablets.
+- [x] UI Test using Espresso

 **Libraries Used**